Swiss want ‘more clarification’ on EU framework deal

 Three concerns

-On Friday, the government saidexternal link that the consultations had thrown up three main concerns: maintaining the current level of wage and worker protection – a key demand for Switzerland – as well as EU moves to put limits on state subsidies and give EU citizens’ the same rights in Switzerland that they get at home.
-“On this basis, the Federal Council demands clarifications of these areas,” it said in a statement.
+On Friday, the government saidexternal link that the consultations had thrown up three main concerns: maintaining the current level of wage and worker protection – a key demand for Switzerland – as well as EU moves to put limits on state subsidies and give EU citizens’ the same social security rights in Switzerland that they get at home.
+“On this basis, the Federal Council [the government] demands clarifications of these areas,” it said in a statement.

 It added that it had sent a letter to the European Commission, declaring its readiness to “engage in dialogue with the EU” on these issues which must be settled before it can sign the deal and present it to the Swiss parliament.

-But it also emphasised the importance of “respecting internal procedures” in the search for solutions to ensure that there is “strong support for the agreement”.
+But it also emphasised the importance of “respecting internal procedures” [giving citizens the final in say in political decision-making]in the search for solutions to ensure that there is “strong support for the agreement”.
 In fact, it was “practically certain” that the deal would have to be put to a popular vote, the letter added.

 Experts say failure to endorse the treaty and begin the ratification process could severely shake Swiss ties with its biggest trading partner, potentially disrupting commerce and cross-border stock trading.